tiktokunwrapped/tiktokunwrapped.github.io/scraper_windows.md

 You can open it with any spreadsheet application such as Microsoft Excel.
 Not every single video out of the ones selected will be there, since sometimes it'll be removed by TikTok, there can be an internal error on TikTok's side, or you can be blocked by TikTok/your ISP.

 *For those interested in running their own analysis:* this apps scrapes *all* available data associated with each video and stores it in the directory where your "user_data.json" file was stored.
 You can use these files for your own analysis purposes to build data visualizations, machine learning models, other analyses, etc.

+### 6. Errors?

+Given that this is an alpha release, there may be bugs that we haven't thought of.
+Errors are written to a "logfile.txt" so you can see what videos weren't successfully scraped.
+Let us know if you run into any issues by emailing tiktokunwrapped@gmail.com !